mwierszycki/flexnet_systemd_service/README.md

 # FlexNet as systemd service

 FlexNet is a common license server from [Flexera Software](https://www.flexera.com) used with large number of software e.g. Abaqus.
-It is a server-client architecture license management software which provides floating licenses to multiple users of software.
-The license is checked-out when a user starts to use the software and checked-in when a user finishes working with it.
+It is a server-client architecture license management software.
 The FlexNet server is designed to give remote access to licenses usually in a local network.
 The FlexNet server consists of the license manager daemon `lmgrd` and vendor(s) daemon(s).
 Both license manager and vendor daemons work with open TCP ports to communicate with clients - programs which check license on the server.

 Usually the FlexNet installation procedure is combined with the installation of the software which uses FlexNet as license server.
 It's generally quite straightforward and well documented procedure.
 Unfortunately the default, post-installation configuration of the FlexNet server is very basic, inconvenient to administrate and last but not least it is not secure.

-Please find below the configuration instruction of the FLexNet installed with Abaqus ([DS SIMULIA](https://www.3ds.com/products-services/simulia/)) on the systemd-based Linux machine which:
+Please find below the instruction of configuration for the FLexNet installed with Abaqus ([DS SIMULIA](https://www.3ds.com/products-services/simulia/)) on the systemd-based Linux (e.g. RHEL/CentOS 7) machine which:
 - is run as a dedicated user and group,
 - saves log files in specified directory (e.g. /var/log/),
 - is started automatically at the system restart,
 - can be started, stopped and reloaded using systemctl command.

+The instruction can be easly adopted in the case on any other vendors.

 The short instruction on how to configure Flexnet and firewall is provided as well.

 ## Create user & group

 The FlexNet server should be run as a dedicated (non-root) user with restricted privileges (e.g. no login, limited access to files and directories).
-Moreover, on Linux usage of `lmdown`, `lmreread`, and `lmremove` is restricted to a license administrator who is by default root.
+Moreover, on Linux usage of `lmdown`, `lmreread`, and `lmremove` commands is restricted to a license administrator who is by default root.
 Because we don't want to manage the FlexNet server using the root account the dedicated group called lmadmin is created.
 Thanks to this using `-2 -p` and `-local` option the usage of the server management commands is restricted to members of that group only.

 To create lmadmin group use command:
 ```